WRITING MY PAST SO THE FUTURE WILL ENSURE REAL JUSTICE FOR SURVIVORS

 Sometimes the legal process to pursue justice is more traumatic than the original sins committed against you.

-When David Samarzia informed leaders of Redeemer Church their minister had molested him in boyhood, he didn’t ask them for a dime, or even an apology for the problems the abuse caused in his life.
-He wanted one thing only—that they call off a mission trip for kids who’d be staying with the pedophile pastor.
+When David Samarzia informed leaders of Redeemer Church their minister had molested him in boyhood, he didn’t ask for a dime, or even an apology for the problems the abuse caused in his life.
+He wanted one thing only— that they call off a mission trip for kids who’d be staying with the pedophile pastor.
 That’s all.
 He fully expected them to take care of their own problem.
-But in a bewildering turn of events that made national news, church officials chose to defend a self-admitted child molester and use the courts against David.
+But in a bewildering turn of events that would make national headlines, church officials chose to defend a self-admitted child abuser and use the courts against David.

 “This book clearly shows the painful legal process and